 - An unauthorized breaking and entry

-All of those elements must be present in order to convict a defendant of burglary, so it's important to examine each of them a little more closely.
+All elements must be present to convict a defendant of burglary.
+It is important to examine each of them in more detail.

 Breaking and Entering

-No matter how burglars break in, they must also enter the structure in order to satisfy this element.
-The entry can be minimal; the burglar doesn't have to actually walk into a building in order to commit a burglary.
-Sticking a hand through a window counts as an entry sufficient to support a charge of burglary.
+No matter how a burglar breaks in, they must also enter the structure to satisfy this element.
+The entry can be minimal – the offender doesn't have to walk into a building to commit burglary.
+Sticking their hand through a window counts as an entry sufficient to support a charge of burglary.

 Building or Occupied Structure

-As mentioned above, the common law crime of burglary focused on intrusions into one's personal residence.
-Under the modern definition, individuals commit burglary if they break into almost any type of building or structure, so long as it meets certain requirements.
+As mentioned above, the common law crime of burglary governed intrusions into a personal residence.
+Under the modern definition of burglary, the offender can break into any type of building or structure as long as it meets certain requirements.

-Usually, states require that the structure be capable of either housing people or animals, or sheltering property.
-Houses certainly qualify under this definition, as do their outlying structures, such as garages and sheds.
+Most states require that the structure is capable of either housing people or animals.
+Some states broaden the definition of a structure to include a building designed to shelter property.
+Houses qualify under this definition, as do their outlying structures, such as garages and sheds.
 Stores and office buildings also qualify.

 The structure must also be closed to the public at the time of the burglary.
-If a person enters a store during its normal retail hours and steals an item from the shelf, the person has committed a shoplifting crime, and not a burglary.
-If, on the other hand, the person waits until after the store has closed, picks the lock on the front door and steals the same item, then a burglary has occurred.
+If a person enters a store during normal retail hours and steals an item from the shelf, the person has committed shoplifting but not burglary.
+If, on the other hand, the person waits until after the store has closed, picks the lock on the front door, and steals the same item, then a burglary has occurred.

 Abandoned buildings generally do not qualify as structures for the purposes of burglary charges.
-Breaking into an uninhabited, unused building may result in other criminal charges, but most likely not a burglary accusation.
+Breaking into an uninhabited, unused building may result in other criminal charges, such as criminal trespass, but not a burglary charge.

-The crime has to exist separately from the break-in itself.
-For example, if an individual uses fraud - which is a crime - to gain after-hours entrance to a building for the purpose of viewing a beautiful piece of art, no burglary has taken place since the only crime that occurred was the fraud used to gain entrance to the building.
-Of course, stealing the artwork would elevate the offense to one of burglary.
+Importantly, the offender's intended crime must exist separately from the break-in.
+For example, if an individual uses fraud to gain entry into a closed museum so they can view a beautiful piece of art, no burglary has taken place.
+The only crime committed here was the fraud used to gain entrance to the building.
+Now, if the individual proceeds to steal a painting while in the museum, the offense elevates to burglary.